Audit Laws

 Audit Comprehensiveness

-AB 840 (2017) revised California’s 1% manual tally to exempt ballots not counted in the “semifinal official canvass,” which must be completed by the Thursday after election day.
-Thus, large numbers of mail and provisional ballots potentially are excluded from the audit.
+A.B.
+840 revised California’s 1% manual tally to exempt ballots not counted in the “semifinal official canvass,” which must be completed by the Thursday after election day.
+A.B.
+840, 2017–2018 Leg.
+(Cal.
+2017).
+Thus, large numbers of mail and provisional ballots are potentially excluded from the audit.

 Transparency

 The statute provides that the manual tally “shall be a public process,” and that public notice of the time and location of both the audit and the selection of the audit sample be given.
 Cal.
 Elec.
-Code, div.
-5 § 336.5; § 15360(e).
-The manual audit report is to be included in the certification report, which is filed with the Secretary of State.
-However, the audit report is not required to be published.
+Code § 15360(e); see also § 336.5.
+The post-election audit report is to be included in the certification report, which is filed with the secretary of state and must be published on county websites.
+See Cal.
+Elec.
+Code § 15360(f); see also § 15372.
+Reports from recent elections are also available on the secretary of state’s website.

 Audit Counting Method